- Backup server. Schedules all backups and then records all the details in a database.

 Hitachi replication: Find out how to do replication for HDS arrays, as well as which replication method is best suited for AIX servers.continue reading

-Data deduplication can reduce data stored on disk, but you'll probably need a tape archive for data with long retention requirements.
-Learn about ...continue reading
+Data deduplication can reduce data stored on disk, but you'll probably need a tape archive for data with long retention requirements.continue reading